 Forty-five trans people were murdered in the United States in 2020, making it one of the most deadly years on record for trans lives.
-And heartbreakingly, many cases of anti-trans violence have already been reported this year, putting 2021 on track to pass even last year’s record number.
+And heartbreakingly, even more cases of anti-trans violence have already been reported this year.

 Transgender women of color — specifically Black transwomen — are disproportionately affected by this senseless violence.